Bill O'Reilly portrays himself as the victim in interview with New York Times

 "The end game is, 'Let's link Bill O'Reilly with Harvey Weinstein'" and "take him out of the marketplace forever," O'Reilly said, speaking in the third person.

-He also suggested there is a conspiracy against him involving CNN, the anti-Fox media monitoring group Media Matters for America, and others.
+He also suggested there is a conspiracy against him involving CNN, the liberal and anti-Fox press watchdog group Media Matters for America, and others.

 It was clear from the interview that he feels he is the real victim.

-Wiehl, meanwhile, is remaining silent, in accordance with the terms of the extraordinary settlement payment.
+Wiehl, meanwhile, is remaining silent, in accordance with the terms of the settlement.

 But a former colleague of both individuals, Megyn Kelly, spoke out against O'Reilly on Monday.